Do you ever wish you could do more with your eggshells?

 Did you know that you no longer have to buy those abrasive pot scrubbers if you have unused eggshells?

 Well, you don’t.
 Instead, you just throw those eggshells in the pot with some soap and warm water.
 The eggshells will break up and become abrasive to remove dirt.

 I’m all about gut health and improving our health anyway we can.
 So it is no surprise that I make bone broth and try to put it in anything possible.

-So if you love broth (especially bone broth like I do), then you’ll definitely want to consider adding your egg shells to it to up the healthy qualities by adding some calcium.
+If you love broth (especially bone broth like I do), then you’ll definitely want to consider adding your eggshells to it to up the healthy qualities by adding some calcium.

 13. Whiter Whites

-So you’ll need to place your egg shells in a lingerie bag with some lemon slices.
+You’ll need to place your eggshells in a lingerie bag with some lemon slices.
 Then put them in a wash cycle with whites.